 These tools help pinpoint gifted traits, like advanced verbal reasoning or creative problem-solving, while identifying discrepancies in other areas.

-3. Executive Functioning Assessments for Twice-Exceptional Adults
+3. Executive Functioning Assessments for Twice Exceptional Adults

 • Attention and focus